This is intended to be a repository for info on the MStar/SigmaStar SoCs and the associated mainling effort.

 Spotted a chip that isn’t here?
 Please see adding new chips.

-MStar used to make a lot of MIPS based SoCs for STBs.
+MStar used to make a lot of MIPS based SoCs for STBs and TVs.
 These aren’t that interesting in themselves but the IP blocks used in the MIPS SoCs were carried forward to the later ARM chips so any datasheets that can be found for the MIPS SoCs might help with reverse engineering the current ARM based ones.

 IP camera chips with video encoder and camera interface